StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-kills.md

 ORDER BY Rating DESC
 ```

-5) There is a number of methods characters died with such as with sword or dragonfire, but let's list victims of unique methods.
+5) There are many methods characters died with such as with sword or Dragonfire, but let's list victims of unique methods.

 ```opencypher
 MATCH (c:Character)-[k:Killed]->(c2:Character)